teuton-software/asker/docs/inputs/code.md

 # Learn code

-Now, we are going to learn experimental keywords:
+Now, we are going to learn **EXPERIMENTAL** keywords:
 * code

+> It's experimental, because it's not finish and we are changing it.
+We are not sure how it will looks in the future.
+We are experimenting but consider it's enought interesting and usefull to be used by now.

 ---

 # Concept limits

 We have learn about using: map, concept, names, tags, def, table and template keywords.
-All them are usefull to define concepts.
+All of them are usefull to define concepts.

 Commonly we use natural lenguages (en, es, fr, de, etc) to talk about them and Asker DSL is a simpler and structured language version.
 All languages are similar (verbs, subjects, adjective, etc.), but have their own rules.
-A poem, for example is writting using those rules.
+A poem, for example is writting using special rules.

 Exists others kind of human creations, that use other definition languages.
 For example, programming languages, file configurations, drawing language, math language, etc,

-So we had to create new DSL keyword called `code`.
+So we had to create new DSL keyword called `code` to represent this knowledge.

 Let's see.